dogtopus/willplus-jig/README.md

 ### Adding support for new games

-Support for other WillPlus games that uses close enough engine should be possible by reverse engineering the offsets for some critical functions and structures and writing a `offset.json` file.
+Support for other WillPlus games that uses close enough engine should be possible by finding the offsets for some critical functions and structures through reverse engineering and writing a `offset.json` file.
 Below is a list of all used structures and functions.

 - `will_flagbank`
   - Base address for the flag bank that holds all temporary/persistent flags and registers (magic flags that alters the engine behavior).
 Can typically be found by searching `memset` usage with size=2000 (clear all temporary flags).